 Roofing and cladding materials are an important part of many restoration projects, as they play a major role in establishing the character of a building and ensuring the finished project blends in with its surroundings.
 Therefore, careful attention must be paid to criteria such as colour and materials, while other considerations include managing costs, achieving planning consent and meeting the requirements of local authorities.

-Here at Marley, a variety of our products have been successfully installed in traditional settings, including:
+Here at Marley, a variety of our products have been successfully installed in traditional settings:

-We can provide technical support, feasibility studies, design advice, product samples, materials matching and site visits by our experts to help architects with a vast array of conservation and heritage projects.
+We can provide technical support, feasibility studies, design advice, product samples and materials matching to help architects with a vast array of conservation and heritage projects.

-Clay - Any of our non-profiled clay tiles are suitable for vertical cladding: Acme (double and single camber), Ashdown, Hawkins and Canterbury Handmade
+- Clay - Any of our non-profiled clay tiles are suitable for vertical cladding: Acme (double and single camber), Ashdowne, Hawkins and Canterbury Handmade

-Concrete - All of our concrete tiles can be used for vertical applications.
+- Concrete - Other than our Mendip 12.5 and Wessex profiles, all of our other concrete tile profiles can be used for vertical applications.

-There are many benefits to building with light weight products.
+There are many benefits to building with lightweight products.
 For example, they have a lower impact on the overall building structure.
-They are are easier to transport, and therefore have less environmental impact.
+They are easier to transport, and therefore have less environmental impact.

 They are also easier to move around on site - in the case of roofing materials, where they need to be hauled up to the top of a building, this is particularly important.
 This may also improve safety on site.

-Our cedar shingles and shakes are by far the lightest weight roofing material that we offer, and they’re also much lighter than other lightweight products on the market, such as fibre-cement tiles.
+Our cedar shingles and shakes are by far the lightest roofing material that we offer.

 |Marley Western Red Cedar Shingles|